 Straight Guys of Reddit Shared Their Most Intimate Same-Sex Experiences, and Well, We’re Shook

-Recently on r/AskReddit, u/Megapumpkin asked “Straight guys of Reddit, what’s the most intimate moment you had with another guy?”
+On r/AskReddit, u/Megapumpkin asked “Straight guys of Reddit, what’s the most intimate moment you had with another guy?”
 Many of the answers were heartfelt, but some had a serious tinge of sadness — we’re devastated that people felt some of these very real emotions had to be “hidden” lest they be seen as gay.

 My mom attempted suicide years ago.
 She was hospitalized for a month.
 I thought I could handle it but a week or two after it happened, I got into a fight with my girlfriend at a party and started crying.
 I couldn’t stop.
 I totally unraveled in a friend’s kitchen.
 My best friend put me in his car and we drove around while I sobbed uncontrollably.
 I’ve never been more emotionally unstable.
 He didn’t talk, he just drove around.
 Then he dropped me off at home.
 I felt so much better.
 He never even brings it up to this day.